 By choosing a suitable initial condition, one of the $\mathcal{P}_i$ turns out to be bounding the projective dimension of ideals generated in bounded degree by bounded number of elements.
 Thus, for this fixed $i$ and any $j$, the expression of $f_{ij}$, which is the image of finitely many $f_{kl}$'s under an iteration of $\mathcal{F}_{kl}$'s, gives us a bound on $\pd_R(I)$ only depending on the number of generators of $I$ and the maximal degree of generators.

-The difficulty lying in this process mainly consists of two parts.
-The first part is about simplifying the iteration: instead of writing the final result by an inductive iteration of functions with many parentheses, is there an explicit function that only depends on few variables, like one variable or two variables?
-The second part is lack of concrete expression for a certain functional in this process.
+Two difficulties lie in this process.
+The first difficulty is about simplifying the iteration: instead of writing the final result by an inductive iteration of functions with many parentheses, is there an explicit function that only depends on few variables, like one variable or two variables?
+The second one is lack of concrete expression for a certain functional in this process.
 This functional takes an $f$ as an input and gives an output $\mathcal{F}(f)$ using iteration of functions.
 However, the number of iterations needed depends on the value of the function $f$ itself, making it impossible to express this functional in terms of arithmetic operations or exponential functions.

 In this paper, we will give an explicit Stillman bound.
-To this purpose, we overcome the second difficulty by introducing $F$-decompositions, and overcome the first one by applying Kunth arrows.
-Our results show that the Stillman bound on projective dimension can be given by two consecutive Kunth arrows one of which has a quadratic degree.
+We overcome the first difficulty by applying Knuth arrows, and overcome the second one by introducing $F$-decompositions.
+Our results show that the Stillman bound on projective dimension can be given by two consecutive Knuth arrows, one of which has a quadratic degree.